-

 Matter definition

-Substance, material.- The basic structural component of the universe.
-Matter usually has mass and volume.
+Material; substance.- The basic structural component of the universe, usually having mass and volume.

 Material definition